MaverickPeter/MR_SLAM/README.md

    ```sh
    rosbag play 3_dog.bag --clock --pause
    ```
-4. Run DiSCO / RING / Scan Context (If you encountered the error 'ImportError: dynamic module does not define module export function' you can refer to https://github.com/MaverickPeter/MR_SLAM/issues/4)
+4. Run DiSCO / RING / RING++ / Scan Context (If you encountered the error 'ImportError: dynamic module does not define module export function' you can refer to https://github.com/MaverickPeter/MR_SLAM/issues/4)
    ```sh
    # !!!!!
 You need to change the Python interpreter to your environment The default is mine: #!/home/client/miniconda3/envs/disco/bin/python3